The reason for writing: “Buried treasure?”

 It is the belief of Eastern Orthodox theology that only such an anthropology is consistent with the dignity the Bible bestows on humans as imago Dei.

 Note that earlier some of what Zaphiris said earlier was presented as a “theological opinion,” not necessarily binding on the consciences of other Orthodox Christians even if he was trying to make a case for it.
 But here we seem to have shifted to something that is binding on all Orthodox Christians: “It is the belief of Eastern Orthodox theology that only such an anthropology,” apparently meaning the anthropology implied in the last section which makes at least one sweeping claim without footnotes or even the name of an author or text, that is binding on the consciences of Orthodox Christians.
 Earlier, perhaps the view of St. John Chrysostom might have been acceptable, at least as a theological opinion.
 Here it begins to look like a blunt declaration implying that Chrysostom’s position is heretical.
 Is the implication, “If anybody disagrees with this, let him be anathema?”
+Is the author specifically anathematizing his own patron saint?

 This dignity is revealed afresh by Jesus Christ who, as both divine and human in freedom, reason, spirit, and flesh, incarnates the complex anthropology of all human beings.